Man : Preoccupied (Obsession)

 Negative thoughts will always resist to your life, like stumbling blocks of stone.
 Life is a stream with a pure positive energy and thus any negative thought will stand in opposed, causing friction which is felt as suffering in the body.

-The thoughts in your mind gain power from your attention and interest.
-This attention is the fuel for your mind
+attention and interest.
+This attention is the fuel for your mind.

 Thus by giving in to negative thoughts in the mind, you are unconsciously lighting it and attracting to these negative thoughts.
 The negative thoughts in your mind will slow down, and diminished, when you stop feeding your attention to it.